JuanLinaresOrihuela/RandomPictures/README.md

-Random Pictures
+## Random Pictures

 Submitted by: Juan Linares Orihuela

-Random Pictures is an app that changes the background color randomly when the user taps the button color time.
-This app could be used as a fidgeting app, that way the user can find some entertainment and awesome colors while tapping the screen.
+The Random Pictures app is a simple Swift application designed to help me practice and gain a better understanding of the Swift language and iOS development.
+Its primary purpose is to generate random pictures from the Unsplash library.

 Time spent: 2 hours